Unplanned pregnancy in violent & abusive relationships

 What is violence against women?

-One in four Australian women will experience domestic violence at some time in their life.
-Domestic violence can include:
+One in four Australian women will experience family violence at some time in their life.
+Family violence can include:

 - physical, emotional and sexual abuse